 Today, we need gyms and personal trainers for average people, both men and women who do not get the time to move.

-And our digestive system is built for real food, not factory made food.
+And your digestive system is built for real food, not factory-made food.

 We need Personal Trainers to help guide us to a safe and effective exercise program.

-Gyms are necessary, because without them, people might never move outside of off the couch.
+Gyms are necessary, because, without them, people might never move other than off the couch.

 Do you believe that there is a new disease called sitting disease?